If you are feeling a little overwhelmed by the 688 Ignite sessions on Channel 9, then check out this great article from the Exchange Team.

 Another new button is Pin.
 Pin allows you to triage emails by pinning them.
 All pinned emails are automatically moved to the top of your inbox.

 Modern attachments have been available in Office 365 for some time.
-But now they are also coming to on premise.
+But now they are also coming to on-premises.
 A modern attachment gives the user the option to upload their attachment rather than transmit it.
-To the end user the experience is no different.
+To the end-user, the experience is no different.
 It looks like a normal attachment.
 The only difference is the addition of a superimposed cloud icon.
 Hovering gives us the file location.

 Any file shared this way automatically gives each recipient write access.
 By accessing the files context menu you can quickly change this to view only.